Optional Practical Training (OPT)

 - Meet with a DSO to get OPT Approval and an OPT endorsed I-20

 - Complete the I-765 form.
 Be sure the address in item #3 will be valid for the next 90 to 120 days, as that is where your receipt and employment card will be sent.
 Mail from USCIS will not be forwarded by the U.S. Postal Service.
 Make sure that your signature does not touch any text or lines as it will be scanned for your work authorization card.

 - Obtain a copy of your I-94 form (both sides), your visa, and identification pages from your passport.

 - Make copies of all previous I-20s (front and back).

 - Get two recent photographs of yourself per the attached instructions from USCIS (see sample).
 Write your name and SEVIS number in pencil on the back of the photos.
 Do not cut to size or staple.

-- Write a check or money order for $410 payable to "U.S. Department of Homeland Security."
+- Write a check or money order payable to "U.S. Department of Homeland Security."
 (Fee is subject to change.)